-For example, if the payroll period covered two weeks, and 6 days were included in the cost-reporting period and 8 days were not included, the provider could either:

-- review their payroll information to properly direct cost the paid hours and salaries for only the 6 days included in the cost-reporting period, or - allocate 6/14th of the payroll period's hours and salaries to the cost report.
+For example, if the payroll period covered two weeks, with six days included in the cost-reporting period and eight days not included in the cost-reporting period, the provider could either review their payroll information to properly direct the cost, paid hours, and salaries for only the six days included in the cost-reporting period, or the provider could allocate 6/14th of the payroll period's hours and salaries to the cost report.
 The method chosen must be consistently applied during each cost-reporting period.
 Any change in the method of allocation used from one reporting period to the next must be fully disclosed as per 1 TAC Section 355.102(j)(1)(D).